luoyefeisong/tlv_parser/README.md

 # tlv_parser
-Parse the received TLV message and save the parsed message in the message queue.
+Parse the received TLV message for TCP and save the parsed message in the message queue.

 1. Only single thread support.
 2. T and L only support int type.